Global stock markets climb to record as U.S. yields hold above 5-month lows

-NEW YORK, July 12 (Reuters) - A gauge of global stocks hit an intraday record on Monday and U.S. Treasuries yields held above five-month lows reached last week as investors looked for signs on whether the Delta variant of the coronavirus could dent global growth.
+NEW YORK (Reuters) - A gauge of global stocks hit an intraday record on Monday and U.S. Treasuries yields held above five-month lows reached last week as investors looked for signs on whether the Delta variant of the coronavirus could dent global growth.

 Concerns about a slowing economic recovery due to climbing cases of the variant around the globe helped send the yield on the benchmark 10-year U.S. Treasury note to a five-month low of 1.25% last week.
 The yield had risen to as high as 1.78% in March as expectations for growth picked up with rising vaccination rates.